manu-cadena/blockchain-explorer/README.md

 # Blockchain Explorer

-A modern blockchain explorer built with vanilla JavaScript that allows users to interact with Ethereum-based networks (Ganache or testnet).
+A simple blockchain explorer built with vanilla JavaScript that allows users to interact with Ethereum-based networks (Ganache or testnet).
 The application implements Object-Oriented Programming principles and follows best practices for code organization and testing.

 ## Features